 Learn how Prenetics scaled up their genotyping laboratory to increase capacity and serve their growing customer base.Read Interview

 A joint-venture DTC company focuses on the large and growing South Korean market as an entry point into Southeast Asia.Read Interview

 Learn how genomics is advancing precision medicine by helping to pinpoint the underlying causes of diseases, optimize treatments, and create better outcomes.

 Enhance the value of crops and herds with screening and discovery tools that aid in breeding decisions.
 Learn more about plant and animal genotyping.

-Analyze germline mutations that predispose individuals to cancer using microarrays and next-generation sequencing.
-Learn more about cancer germline mutation studies.
+Analyze germline mutations that predispose individuals to cancer using microarrays and NGS.
+Learn more about cancer germline mutation analysis.